Fede3751/IoT-Project/README.md

 ```
 /src/iot_project_solution
 ```
-It includes some file already set for you.
+The package already includes some files set for you.

 Good luck!